 Beginning at Tsurphu Monastery, this rugged walk crosses several high valleys before emerging into the broad and windswept Yangpachen Valley.
-Combining alpine tundra and sweeping mountain panoramas with visits to monasteries, this trek nicely balances cultural and wilderness activities.
+Combining alpine tundra, sweeping mountain panoramas, and visits to monasteries, this trek nicely balances cultural and wilderness activities.

 |Day||Route||Attractions & Activities|